videoDAC/streaming-back-end/README.md

 # _Streaming Back-End_

-A _Streaming Back-End_ is all the infrastructure required to provide a back end steaming platform.
-It is optimised for live streaming, but can also handle dead streaming (streaming recorded content from a disk).
+A _Streaming Back-End_ is all the infrastructure required to provide a streaming platform for Audio / Video (A/V) content.

+It is optimised for live streaming (from camera / microphone), but can also handle dead streaming (streaming a video file from disk).

-Streams are published to the Streaming Back-End via `RTMP`.
+A/V streams are published to the Streaming Back-End via `RTMP`.

-Streams are played from the Streaming Back-End via `HLS` over `HTTP`.
+A/V streams are consumed from the Streaming Back-End via `HLS` over `HTTP`.

 If you are a seasoned devOps professional, you may wish to use [these instructions](./BUIDL.md) to build a _Streaming Back-End_.